 The lack of fresh water has also led to strong demand for seawater desalination plants.
 Here, too, AMPCO® products are used due to their corrosion resistance.
 Seawater or brackish water is also used as cooling water in industrial plants near the coast.
 Due to their properties, AMPCO® alloys are the preferred choice for such plants.

 Seawater piping systems

 Like many Aluminium Bronze alloys, the products of AMPCO METAL are especially useful in propellers and in seawater piping systems aboard ships and offshore platforms.
 In addition to their resistance to sea water, the alloy is furthermore insensitive to pitting and crevice corrosion.

 Potash is a potassium-rich salt that is mined from underground deposits formed from evaporated sea beds millions of years ago.
 The term "potash" refers to a group of potassium (K) bearing minerals and chemicals.
 The compound, Potassium Chloride (KCl), is a dominating element and is very corrosive for any material.

-This picture shows how severe the corrosion is on low alloys stainless steel material.
+This picture shows how severe the corrosion is on low alloy stainless steel material.
 Indeed the pH is so low that when combined with water, even condensed water, it creates a very severe general corrosion environment.
 When combined with high temperature the corrosion rates accelerate to several mm/year.

-This thickener tank is made of AMPCO® alloy, specifically AMPCO®8.
-Stringent manufacturing procedures, severe quality controls and precise chemical composition make AMPCO® alloys resistant where other materials badly fail.
+This thickener tank is made of AMPCO® alloy, specifically AMPCO® 8.
+Stringent manufacturing procedures, severe quality controls, and precise chemical composition make AMPCO® alloys resistant where other materials badly fail.

 Download our Technical Paper «The advantages of Aluminium Bronze in corrosive environments» for free!